Autódromo de Tarumã, Porte Allegre, 14 Nov 1971

 - Brabham BT36 (Bob Wollek): New to Rondel Racing for Bob Wollek to race in F2 in 1971.
 To John Kendall for Formula Atlantic in 1972, but leased to Richard Scott for the opening race of the F2 season, as his BT38 had not been delivered.
 Raced by Kendall until July 1972.
 Sold to José Araujo for British Formula Atlantic in 1973, but said to have been crashed at Snetterton.
 Ken Thorogood of Universal Racing Services (Wymondham, Norfolk) reportedly acquired the car in 1973, and although a lot of iits was sold off, the chassis remained stored with him until it was sold to Peter Denty (Thetford, Norfolk) in 2008.
 Restored by Denty between 2008 and 2010.
 To Klaus Bergs in 2010.

-- Lotus 69 [71/69.1.F2] (Ronni Rossi): New for Tetsu Ikuzawa in F2 in 1971.
+- Lotus 69 [71/69.1.F2] (Ronni Rossi): New for Tetsu Ikuzawa in F2 in 1971, and prepared by his mechanic Yoshiatsu Itoh.
 Hired from Ikuzawa by Ronni Rossi for the Torneio Brasiliero at the end of the year.
-Via MRE to Johnny Blades in 1972, then sold to Walter Kinnear (Gilford, County Down, Northern Ireland) for Irish libre racing in 1973, when it was fitted with a Cosworth FVC engine.
-Then fitted with a Cosworth BDA for Kinnear to drive in Formula Atlantic in 1974, 1975 and 1976.
+Sold via MRE to Johnny Blades in 1972, although Blades did not race it, then sold to Walter Kinnear (Gilford, County Down, Northern Ireland) for Irish libre racing in 1973, when it was fitted with a Cosworth FVC engine.
+Then fitted with a Cosworth BDA for Kinnear to drive in Irish Formula Atlantic in 1974, 1975 and 1976.
 It then went to Barclay Bingham for Irish hillclimbs, and then to Robin Dunbar, who did not use it.
 It was then sold to Bill Patterson (Belfast) in 1984 and restored for historic racing with the HSCC.
 Raced by Mike Pendlebury (Higham, Suffolk) in HSCC events from 1986 onwards.
 It later went to Freddy Kumschick (Schötz, Switzerland) who raced it in European Historic Formula 2 in 2000 and 2001, and then via Hall & Fowler to Irvine Laidlaw by 2003.
 Laidlaw sold it to Mark Davenport some time after 2006, and he raced it in the HSCC Derek Bell Trophy at Croft in 2011.
-It was next seen when acquired by Jean-Marc Bussolini, and on display at Retromobile in 2017.
+It was next seen when acquired from Hall & Hall by French historic driver Jean-Marc Bussolini and entered in Historic F2 in 2013.

 - March 712M (Mike Beuttler): New to Mike Beuttler, and raced in F2 in 1971 entered by Clarke Mordaunt Racing with Alistair Guthrie.
 This must be the ex-Beuttler 712M acquired by Hesketh Racing, and raced by James Hunt at the Rothmans 50,000, and then in the remainder of the F2 season.
 Sold by Hesketh to Ray Mallock, and updated by March to 73B specification for Mallock to race in British Formula Atlantic in 1973.
 The car was later rebuilt on the 73B tub that had been used as a bodywork buck.
 Via A.W.
 Brown Racing to Arthur Collier 1974 for Irish Formula Atlantic, then to Patrick Woods mid-season.
 Borrowed by Patsy McGarrity for the Boxing Day race at Mondello Park at the end of 1974.
 The car was later said to have returned to the UK via AW "Monkey" Brown, then moved through the trade to Roger Andreason, who sold it to his friend Charles Richards to be used in Monoposto in 1978.
 From there, it moved towards historic racing, but leading to some confusion as the car by now had a 73B tub and 73B bodywork.
 Its life in historic racing requires further confirmation.